Fibered spherical 3-orbifolds: The quotient of by an abelian or generalized dihedral group

-We note that both choices of $\lambda'$ and $\overline{d'}$ among the integers such that $d'\overline{d'}\equiv 1\,\mod e'$ are not relevant in the computation of the invariant, on the contrary the invariant depends on the homology class of the fiber in $T_1$ and not only on the invariant of the fibration of $T_1$.
+We note that, on the one hand, the choice of $\lambda'$ and the choice of integer $\overline{d'}$ do not affect the value of the invariant, while on the other hand, the invariant depends on the homology class of the fiber in $T_1$ and not only on the invariant of the fibration of $T_1$ (that can be normalized mod 1).

 If we consider the quotient of $T_2$ by $\langle\rho\rangle $, we can obtain an analogous lemma where the roles of $d$ and $g$ are exchanged.